bobbyowolabi/rowolabi.github.io/_drafts/saxophonist-who-code.md

 >
 > But, though I’m unqualified to be a typical software developer, my background as a musician gave me one key insight that ultimately allowed me to skip the step of being a typical software developer (who wants to be typical, anyway?).
 Nobody becomes a musician be- cause they want to get a job and lead a stable and comfortable life.
 The music industry is too cruel an environment for this to be a feasible plan.
 People who become professional musicians all want to be great.
 At least when starting out, greatness is binary in the music world.
 A musician wants to either be great (and famous for it!) or not do it at all.

-And back to where we started, on the subject of why musicians make for good programmers<sup>[[13]](#the-passionate-programmer)</sup>:
+And back to the subject of musicians making good programmers:
 > I’m often asked why it is that there are so many good musicians who are also good software developers.
 That’s the reason.
 It’s not because the brain functions are the same or that they’re both detail-oriented or both require creativity.
 It’s because a person who wants to be great is far more likely to become great than someone who just wants to do their job.
-And even if we can’t all be Martin Fowler, Linus Torvalds, or the Pragmatic Programmers, setting a high target makes it likely that we’ll at least land somewhere far above average.
+And even if we can’t all be Martin Fowler, Linus Torvalds, or the Pragmatic Programmers, setting a high target makes it likely that we’ll at least land somewhere far above average.<sup>[[13]](#the-passionate-programmer)</sup>

 Maybe he is on to something ...